Help Create a Bully-Free Alberta

 Call the Bullying Prevention Helpline.
 It’s available toll-free 24 hours a day, seven days a week at 1‑888‑456‑2323.
 Help is provided in more than 170 languages.

 National Bullying Awareness Week (NBAW) is the third week of November.
-Look for events happening in your community to start planning for 2014.
+Look for events that have happened in your community to start planning for 2014.

 Bullying Prevention and Healthy Relationships Webcast - Nov 18, 2013

 Learn how bullying affects children, adults and seniors, and how you can promote healthy, respectful relationships in your community, school and workplace.

 Local NBAW events: